How to clean air filter

 HVAC

-To clean the air filter, first locate the filter, which is typically found in the return air duct or at the air handler unit.
-Remove the filter and gently vacuum or wipe it clean with a soft cloth.
-If the filter is very dirty, you may need to rinse it with water.
-Allow the filter to fully dry before replacing it.
-It's generally recommended to clean or replace your air filter every 1-3 months, depending on the level of use and household activity.
+To clean your air filter, first locate the filter, which is typically found in the return air duct or inside the air handler unit.
+Carefully remove the filter and inspect it.
+If it's heavily coated with dust and debris, it's time to clean or replace it.
+You can vacuum the filter to remove loose particles, or rinse it with clean water if it's washable.
+Allow the filter to fully dry before reinstalling it.

 Sources